New business enquiries

 We continue to process as many orders as possible given the constraints of social distancing and the need to protect our staff from the ongoing threat of Covid-19.
 Our SLAs have been impacted, but we have taken urgent steps to realign our operations to help our customers fulfil their growth plans.

-We have reallocated team members and recruited extra resource to fill the skills gaps created as we shield our most vulnerable people.
+We have reallocated team members and recruited extra resource to support necessary employee absence.

 Longer opening hours

-We are remodelling shift patterns and extending opening hours at our largest warehouses to reduce headcount on site and maintain social distancing.
+We have remodelled shift patterns and extended opening hours at our largest warehouses to reduce headcount on site and maintain social distancing.

 New warehouse facilities

-We are investing in an additional state-of-the-art warehouse to bring extra space onstream in the near future.
+We have invested in an additional state-of-the-art warehouse to bring extra space onstream ready for our peak trading period.

 We use Teams and other technologies for internal comms and meeting our customers.
 Over 40 of our account management, HR, finance, sales and marketing people have switched from office to home working.